vanitoz/Reviews_Classification_System/README.md

 ## Conclusion

-Business problem was sloved with NLP that allows computers to interact with text data in a structured and sensible way.
-Three differend Machine Learning models was applied to processed data.
+Business problem was solved with NLP that allows computers to interact with text data in a structured and sensible way.
+Three different Machine Learning models were applied to processed data.
 The best results shown by LightGBM model with Accuracy 0.89 and F-1 score 0.79.
-Final model distinguish well Positive and Negative classes but struggle to predict Neutral class.
+Final model distinguishes Positive and Negative classes but struggles to predict Neutral class.

 ## Future Work